Golf PGA Tour Events Information 2021

 Established by the Professional Golfers Association of America, which it is named after, in 1929, it became a spin-off entity responsible for tour players rather than club professionals in December of 1968.

-On this page you will find all the best offer to use when betting on PGA tour events.
-We scour all the best golf bookies to find the best promotions and concessions to add value to your wagers.
-Further down you can also find details on how PGA tour events are run, history, prize money, venues and more
+On this page you will find information that can be useful when betting on PGA tour events, you can also find details on how PGA tour events are run, history, prize money, venues and more

 If you are looking for majors or the Ryder Cup however we have separate pages on those that can be found on our major events page.

 The PGA Tour organises major golf events for both the regular tour and what is labelled as the PGA Tour Champions, which is for golfers over 50 years of age.
 There’s also the Web.com Tour, which is for professionals who have not yet been able to qualify for the full tour, as well as variants in Canada, Latin America and China.
 Based in the Jacksonville district of Florida, it is a non-profit organisation.

 Despite not being responsible for the management of any of the four Majors in golf nor the women’s game, the PGA Tour still operates a huge chunk of the sport’s events.
 These include the likes of the FedEx Cup, the Presidents Cup and the Players Championship.

 The PGA Tour operates six different tours, three of which are international and three of which are based in the United States.
 In terms of the latter, these tours are the PGA Tour itself, the PGA Tour Champions and the Web.com developmental tour.